 Gathering on the Guelph (Ontario) Bridge, 1992.

-The Guild is a nonprofit organized exclusively for educational purposes.
-Our mission is to:
+The Guild is a nonprofit organized exclusively for educational purposes,

 The Timber Framers Guild began in 1984 as a nonprofit educational association.
 A core group met in their houses and workshops and called a charter conference in June 1985.
 Some 200 enthusiastic people took part, in a spirit of discovery and fellowship that remains very much alive today.